 Below are some examples of how predictive analytics in retail can improve the operation and supply chains.

-The predictive process tries to eliminate guesswork from the conventional method by filtering and analyzing inventory data store by store to account for many different variables that affect inventory and demand.
 Organizations can then determine when to pull/push stock, what stock to remove, and predict how many units they are likely to sell.
 Companies increase ROI as stock wastage is reduced.

 Trade promotion optimization

 Trade promotion optimization (TPO) is the process of utilizing integrated goals, factoring in promotion and supply constraints, via predictive analytics to create continuously improving trade promotion, strategies, and results.
-To use TPO effectively, there must be a constant feedback loop in place.

 TPO assists organizations to tweak their operational models to become more beneficial and profitable, as stated in this Deloitte report, "A state of the art trade promotion framework links promotion strategy to continuous execution tracking."